svedev0/rtsp-hls-relay/README.md

 # rtsp-hls-relay

+### An RTSP to HLS relay server

-Create a .env file in the root of the project with the following content:
+Before building the project, create a .env file in the project root with the following content:

 ```
 STREAM_URI='rtsp://ip:port'